Itoash/DIC-antibiotics/README.md

 5. Create and activate a [Python virtual environment](https://docs.python.org/3/library/venv.html).

-6. Download the archive and move it to the virtual environment folder.
+6. Download the artifacts from the latest GitHub Actions run from the [repository](https://github.com/Itoash/DIC-antibiotics/actions) and move it to the virtual environment folder.

 7. Install the application: